FREQUENTLY ASKED QUESTIONS

 IS MY REGISTRATION TRANSFERABLE?

-You are welcome to transfer your registration to another person before Friday, August 27th.
+You are welcome to transfer your registration to another person before Friday, August 18th.
 Please reach out to us at firstname.lastname@example.org for all transfers.
-We cannot accept any transfers after 11:59 PM on Thursday, August 26th.

 DO I HAVE TO BRING A PRINTED TICKET TO THIS EVENT?

 There are no printed tickets for this event.
-Packet pick-up will be on Friday, August 27th from 7:00 am – 10:00 am and 4:00 pm – 7:00 pm at the Sports Field Parking Lot below the NAC (600 Gillmor Way, Park City, UT 84060).
-You may also pick up your packet on Saturday, August 28th at the National Ability Center drive-thru pick-up beginning at 6:00 am.
+Packet pick-up will be on Friday, August 25th from 7:30 am – 10:00 am and 4:00 pm – 7:00 pm.
+The drive-thru pick-up is located at the Sports Field Parking Lot below the National Ability Center (600 Gillmor Way, Park City, UT 84060).
+You may also pick up your packet on Saturday, August 26th at the National Ability Center drive-thru pick-up beginning at 6:00 am.

 FUNDRAISING & SPONSORSHIP

 The Summit Challenge is a fundraiser for the National Ability Center.
 Our mission is to empower individuals of all abilities by building self-esteem, confidence and lifetime skills through sport, recreation and educational programs.
-This year, we challenge YOU to raise $100 or more when you ride with us!
 Your fundraising efforts help us continue to provide services and opportunities as well as raise awareness for the organization.

 IS FUNDRAISING A REQUIREMENT?

-The Fundraising Goal is NOT a requirement to ride, however, we encourage you to fundraise and help spread the mission of the National Ability Center with family, friends and co-workers.
+Fundraising is not a requirement to ride, however we encourage you to fundraise and help spread the mission of the National Ability Center with family, friends and co-workers.
 If you don’t know exactly what the National Ability Center does, please visit our website to learn more about our mission and programs. www.discovernac.org

 HOW DO I BECOME AN EVENT SPONSOR?

-If you are interested in being a sponsor for the Summit Challenge, please email us at firstname.lastname@example.org or reach us through our contact form.
+If you are interested in being a sponsor for the Summit Challenge, please email us Caitlin Bognaski at email@example.com.

 WHERE SHOULD I PARK ON EVENT DAY?

 There is plenty of parking surrounding the NAC for all riders and spectators.
 We do suggest carpooling as the closer lots fill up quickly.
 Walking paths connect lots that are further from the starting line.
 Click the link below to see a general parking map.
 Parking attendants will be present to facilitate parking the day of the event.
 Parking at National Ability Center Ranch is reserved for those that require ADA parking.
-Please contact us at email@example.com if you need a SC-specific ADA parking pass.
+Please follow adaptive rider parking signs and parking attendants to direct you through the gravel lot into the National Ability Center parking lot.
+You will not need a parking pass as we have expanded our parking lots.
 Visit our RIDER INFO page for a map of parking options.

-IS THERE ANYTHING I NEED TO KNOW ABOUT MORNING OF EVENT?
+IS THERE ANYTHING I NEED TO KNOW ABOUT THE MORNING OF THE EVENT?

 Day of packet pickup is available beginning at 6:00am.
 It is a drive through system and you will get your packet at the sports fields below the NAC.
 Then get ready for your ride at the starting line at the NAC.
 Bike tunes will be available from Jans, Cole Sports and Storm Cycles.
-Grab a bagel and coffee, hit the restroom one more time, and fill up your water bottle.
 There will be event announcements to grab last minute information on who you are riding for at the NAC outreach tent.
 We can’t wait to see you!

 IS THERE AN EVENT VILLAGE?